awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

    + `Master_Log_File`
    + `Exec_Master_Log_Pos`

 1. Use the mysqldump utility to create a snapshot, which copies the data from Amazon RDS to your local client computer\.
 Then run another utility to load the data into the external MySQL database\.
 Ensure that your client computer has enough space to hold the `mysqldump` files from the databases to be replicated\.
 This process can take several hours for very large databases\.
-Follow the directions in [Creating a Data Snapshot Using mysqldump](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-howto-mysqldump.html) in the MySQL documentation\.
+Follow the directions in [Creating a data snapshot using mysqldump](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-howto-mysqldump.html) in the MySQL documentation\.

    The following example runs `mysqldump` on a client, and then pipes the dump into the `mysql` client utility, which loads the data into the external MySQL database\.